MattKAnderson/tectonic-map-generator/dev/algorithms/voronoi_diagram/Readme.md

 # TODOs
 1. implement edges between vertices clipped to the BBOX bounds
-1. adjust region adjacencies such that if the two regions touch outside the BBOX bounds the adjacency is ignored (i.e. only adjacencies that happen inside the BBOX count)
 1. implement RegionNode and VertexNode, RegionNode should define a polygon (ordered list of vertices) and include adjacencies
 1. handle special case where new site.y equals the current intersection of two parabolae (correctness improvement, for large number of seeds)
 1. implement the beach line tree as a red-black tree (runtime performance improvement)